India removes U.S. Embassy security barriers in spat

 “If American law can apply to Indian diplomats in New York, the India law can apply here,” he said.

-Additional reporting by Adnan Abidi in New Delhi, writing by Arshad Mohammed; editing by Sonya Hepinstall and Diane Craft
+Additional reporting by Adnan Abidi in New Delhi, writing by Arshad Mohammed; editing by Sonya Hepinstall, Diane Craft and Eric Beech